Bookmark saved

 "It's called a Faraday cage.
 It blocks electronic signals."

-He forced his business smile on.
-"I like having my secrets," he said, as playfully as he could muster.
+"I like having my secrets," he said.
 "And I don't enjoy when people snoop around."

 She returned the smile.
 "Of course.
 I'm terribly sorry.
 It won't happen again."